iakioh/ai_control_of_harmful_fine-tuning/README.md

-# ai_control_of_harmful_fine-tuning
-"AI control of harmful fine-tuning: an immunization protocol towards aligning customized AI" final project of AI Alignment course by BlueDotImpact
+# AI control of harmful fine-tuning: an immunization protocol towards aligning customized AI
+Final project of AI Alignment course by BlueDotImpact, Kai Rothe

+Arxiv Link: TBA

+Code and dataset: only safety-relevant software will not be shared, TBA